clach04/export-tabs-urls/README.md

 # Export Tabs URLs

-https://github.com/clach04/export-tabs-urls/ is a fork of alct's (Andre Loconte) export-tabs-urls
+https://github.com/clach04/export-tabs-urls-phoenix is a fork of alct's (Andre Loconte) export-tabs-urls (version 0.2.12).

+Renamed and newer version number to attempt to reduce confusion with original upstream.

 Features that the original did not have: